Tiger-0512/autodock-vina-extractor/README.md

 This is for [AutoDock Vina](http://vina.scripps.edu/)

 You can use this to extract model data to use in AutoDock Vina.<br>
-Change the fname in `data_extractior.c` to your own file name when you use this.
+Change the fname in `data_extractior.c` to your own file name when you use this.<br>
 With testData, you can run the example.<br>
 If you try this, run the following commands.<br>
 ```